farah-maria/Faire/README.md

 This is my first full-stack development project and I've stuck to an MVP project plan to keep the different aspects of it managable.
 I used an Agile orientated approach to developing the product and my kanban board can be found in my repo as an attached GitHub project called 'Faire Kanban Board'.

+The deployed site can be visited by clicking [**here**](https://faire.herokuapp.com/).

+The site code can be viewed in this [**GitHub Repository**](https://https://github.com/farah-maria/Faire).

+I designed the app for submission as my 'Portfolio Project 4', part of the [**Code Institute Fullstack Software Development Diploma**](https://codeinstitute.net/ie/full-stack-software-development-diploma/).